stevengarcia2132/ML-Real-Estate-Image-Prediction-/report.md

 # Introduction
 The real estate market in Southern California is dynamic and intricate, influenced by a myriad of factors ranging from location and property features to economic trends.
 In this machine learning project, we delve into the realm of real estate data, employing a holistic approach by combining both tabular and image data to gain a comprehensive understanding of property values.

 I was interested in seeing how well a model can predict the house price based on the image and a few other factors.
-I also thought it would be interesting to see how models would do without image and instead just using variables like number of bed, bath, square footage, and citi.
+I also thought it would be interesting to see how models would do without images and instead just use variables like number of bed, bath, square footage, and citi.

 The data was found [here](https://www.kaggle.com/datasets/ted8080/house-prices-and-images-socal/data)